ctsit/redcapfiller/README.md

 ### Using REDCap Filler

 Copy [proof_of_concept.R](https://github.com/ctsit/redcapfiller/blob/main/proof_of_concept.R) to and adapt it to your needs.
-It will add 5 records to a classic REDCap project identified by `filler_demo_pid` whose credentials are stored in the CSV named in `path_credential` It will fill the variables it knows how to fill.
+It will add 6 records to a classic or longitudional REDCap project identified by `filler_demo_pid` whose credentials are stored in the CSV named in `path_credential` It will fill the variables it knows how to fill.
 For more details on how to set up this script, see [Demonstration and Testing procedure](https://ctsit.github.io/redcapfiller/articles/demonstration_and_testing.html)

 ### Limitations

 REDCap Filler does not yet understand all the dimensions of a modern REDCap project.
 It can fill the categorical fields.
 It can fill unvalidated text field and the text validation types date, datetime, email, integer, number, phone, and zipcode.
 It ignores all other field types and validation types and will not attempt to fill them.
-Filler only knows how to fill classic projects without repeating forms or events.
+Filler can fill classic and longitudinal projects, but not if they have repeating forms or events.
 It does not honor form display logic and ignores all fields governed by branching logic.

 *   Works on **classic projects** and **longitudinal projects**.
 *   Uses the REDCap API to read the data dictionary and write the generated data.